Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 November 2024 13.33.24 UTC
+- WIB: Minggu, 17 November 2024 14.23.11 UTC
-- WITA: Minggu, 17 November 2024 14.33.24 UTC
+- WITA: Minggu, 17 November 2024 15.23.11 UTC
-- WIT: Minggu, 17 November 2024 15.33.24 UTC
+- WIT: Minggu, 17 November 2024 16.23.11 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: inspirational
+Kategori: success